Kairum-Labs/should/README.md

 	should.BeLessThan(t, 3, 7)

 	// Numeric comparisons with custom messages
-	should.BeGreaterThan(t, user.Age, 18, should.AssertionConfig{Message: "User must be adult"})
+	should.BeGreaterThan(t, user.Age, 18, should.WithMessage("User must be adult"))
-	should.BeGreaterOrEqualThan(t, score, 0, should.AssertionConfig{Message: "Score cannot be negative"})
+	should.BeGreaterOrEqualThan(t, score, 0, should.WithMessage("Score cannot be negative"))

 	// Empty/Non-empty checks
 	should.BeEmpty(t, "")